Maysae27/clockProject/README.md

 ---

 ## Part C - Further Extend Your Watch
-In this part I refactored the code again, adding new utility classes besides the resuired Matrix3x3.
-This was important to reduce again the responsability for the clock view/controller.
+In this part I refactored the code again, adding new utility classes besides the required Matrix3x3.
+This was important to reduce again the responsibility for the clock view/controller.
 This part was also marked by introducing a new display mode for the clock: the analog mode.
-I still have a little problem with display, when a clock is created for teh first time(digital mode is default), the clock hands appear.
-However, uppon switching mode to analog and then switching back to digital, the clock hands disappear(normal behaviour).
+I still have a little problem with display, when a clock is created for the first time(digital mode is default), the clock hands appear.
+However, upon switching mode to analog and then switching back to digital, the clock hands disappear(normal behaviour).
 I am still working on fixing this little issue :)

 ### Functional Requirements
 - **Matrix Transformations**:
   - Utility functions allow defining and transforming 3x3 matrices.
-  - (extra)ClockUtilities: to allow retreiving the hours, minutes and seconds more efficiently.
+  - (extra)ClockUtilities: to allow retrieving the hours, minutes and seconds more efficiently.
   - (extra)DisplayUtilities: to manage display toggling between analog and digital mode.
   - Apply translation, rotation, and scaling to points.